dundalek/closh/README.md

 - Write shell scripts in a language you use daily for development so you don't have to google arcane shell constructs every time you need to do anything but simplest tasks.
 - Less amount and more composable code allows to experiment with new features and ideas.

-**Warning:** *Closh is still in a early stage and under a heavy development.
-It is not ready for daily use yet since it is quite easy to get it to crash.
-At this moment I am most interested in gathering feedback and use cases to help make the best possible design trade-offs.
+**Warning:** *Closh is still in a early stage and under a heavy development, has many rough edges and is subject to change a lot.
 Closh is tested on Linux, should run on macOS too.
 Windows who knows.*

 ## Community and Contribution